lozia/RunningBalance/README.md

 1. As a user, I want to be able to view my total income, expense and balance.
 2. As a user, I want to be able to view my latest income and expense records on the dashboard.
 3. As a user, I want to be able to view my income and expense range.
-4. As a user, I want to be able to add an income or expense statement including title, amount, date, and description.
+4. As a user, I want to be able to add an income or expense statement including title, amount, date, description, and location.
 5. As a user, I want to be able to delete an income or expense statement.
+6. As a user, I want to be able to view the weather of my desired city.
+7. As a user, I want to be able to view the today's news.
+8. As a user, I want to be able to view the locations of my transaction.

 ## Story Assignment

 ### Zhiqing Su
+Google Map Api

 ### Xinyue Zhang
+Open Weather Map Api

 ### Dongsheng Cheng
+Calulator feature and interface

 ### Zongyao Li
+News Api

 ## Milestones
 1. Milestone 1: Calculator dashboard
-- Total income, expense and balance
+- Total income, expense and balance; Income and expense range
 - Latest transactions
-- Income and expense range
+- Add and delete income/expense statement

-2. Milestone 2: Income
+2. Milestone 2: Weather board
-- Add a new income statement
-- Delete an income statement
+- View the weather of my desired city

-3. Milestone 3: Expense
+3. Milestone 3: News dashboard
-- Add a new expense statement
-- Delete an expense statement
+- View the today's news

-4. Milestone 4: Google Map Api
+4. Milestone 4: Google Map dashboard
-- Add Google Map Api to locate the place of consumption and income
+- Add location of transaction statement
+- View locations in map

 ## Object Model